Lauren B. Buckley: Early life and education

 Lauren Buckley grew up on Conanicut Island, Rhode Island.
 She developed an early interest in biology while exploring her home island with her parents, both marine biologists.

 Buckley earned her Bachelor of Arts in biology and mathematics (honors) at Williams College in 2000.
 She conducted research as a graduate student at Stanford University, where she earned her PhD in 2005.
 Following her time at Stanford, Buckley pursued postdoctoral fellowships at the National Center for Ecological Analysis and Synthesis (NCEAS) and the Santa Fe Institute.
 Buckley became an assistant professor at the University of North Carolina Chapel Hill, a position she held from 2009 to 2013.
 In 2013, she joined the faculty at the University of Washington Department of Biology, and has been a professor from 2019 onward.
 Her lab, Buckley Lab, is affiliated with the University of Washington, and conducts research on the adaptive and ecological responses of organisms to global climate change.

 Research

 Climate change modeling

 Buckley's work has focused on improving the modeling and forecasting of organismal responses to climate change by integrating field and experimental data.
 She has demonstrated that the most commonly used models in climate change research are insufficient predictors of species and population behavior, as they neglect essential features such as thermal physiology, behavior, size, and abiotic constraints, all of which factor into species fitness and performance.
 The mechanistic species distribution models she has developed incorporate essential aspects of species biology to improve predictions and assess the generalizability of certain phenotypes to other systems.
-Another central concern these modeling improvements seek to address is a how much organisms will be able to move to adapt to changing climate patterns, and how this ability changes given an array of biotic and abiotic variables.
+Another central concern these modeling improvements seek to address is how much organisms will be able to move to adapt to changing climate patterns, and how this ability changes given an array of biotic and abiotic variables.